eomheejun-web/eomheejun-web/README.md

 I like 라면.
 You know?🍜🍜🍜🍜🍜🍜🍜

-Just visit my repository, and look what I did...
+Just visit my repository, and watch what I did...

 I respect everyone who works hard without anyone who hurts other people..